extreme-datacloud/xdc_http_cache/certs/README.md

   - hostcert.pem
   - hostkey.pem

-Note that the certificate must be issued by [TERENA eScience SSL CA 3](https://www.digicert.com/digicert-root-community-certificates.htm) for the services to work.
+Note that the certificate must be issued by [TERENA eScience SSL CA 3](https://www.digicert.com/digicert-root-community-certificates.htm) or [GEANT eScience SSL CA 4](https://crt.sh/?id=2475254968) for the services to work.